Chapter Introduction

 1 John 3:2-3

 As children of God, this life is just the beginning.
 Our eternity started when we first believed.
 But we are still in this physical body of flesh.
-Because of that there is this war that rages in us.
+Because of that, there is this war that rages in us.
 It's the Holy Spirit warring with the fallen flesh, but it won't be that way long.
 Life is but a vapor.
-It passes so fast and we will soon be free from this body when and our battle will end.
-Remember John is 94 years old or so.
-He knows his days are short and even at 94 life seemed like it passed so quickly.
+It passes so fast, and we will soon be free from this body when our battle ends.
+Remember, John is ninety-something years old or so.
+He knows his days are short.
+He wants others to know how quickly this life passes by.

-If you look at verse 2 again, it says "NOW WE ARE" and it says, NOT YET.
-We are NOW established but we do NOT YET know what that looks like.
-This "NOW WE ARE" statement is what we trust in for the NOT YET statement in which we find our hope.
-So, John said it is NOW, NOT YET.
-The false teachers took the NOT YET and twisted it for their purpose.
-Instead of NOW, NOT YET they said NOW doesn't matter because NOT YET isn't here or visible.
+If you look at verse 2 again, it says, "Now we are," and it says, “Not yet.”
+We are “now” established, but we do “not yet” know what that looks like.
+The "now we are" statement is what we trust in for the “not yet” statement in which we find our hope.
+So, John said it is “now, not yet.”
+The false teachers took the “not yet” and twisted it for their purpose.
+Instead of “now, not yet” they said now doesn't matter because the not yet isn't here or visible.
 They said the now has nothing to do with the spiritual you.
 They said don't worry about purity, have fun.
-If it feels good do it.
-They promoted the lust of the flesh, the lust of the eyes and the pride of life we talked about last chapter.
+If it feels good, do it.
+They promoted the lust of the flesh, the lust of the eyes, and the pride of life, which we talked about in the last chapter.

 Maybe all those things will be true for us also, but that wasn't John's point.
-The point was, the seed of God that is in you now but Not YET visible is growing in you now.
+The point was that the seed of God that is in you now is not yet visible, but it is growing in you now.
 That seed will come to completion when we meet Jesus in the air and are made like Him.
 We will shed this body of sin.
 We will be glorified and stand righteous before our God.
 We will no longer deal with sin and all that goes with it.
-The few people in the bible that got a glimpse of this spiritual world and the glory of God found it to nearly impossible to behold.
+The few people in the Bible who got a glimpse of this spiritual world and the glory of God found it nearly impossible to behold.
 They fell facedown.
 They had no words to describe it.

 1 John 3:4-6

 It is sin that separates the believer from the unbeliever.
-John doesn't offer any exceptions or justifications that allow us to say, "Yes, I know there is sin in my life but...."
+John doesn't offer any exceptions or justifications that allow us to say, "Yes, I know there is sin in my life, but...."
 But what?
-There are no 'buts'!
-John said, those that walk in a life of sin have neither seen Jesus nor know Him.
-John just keeps relentlessly hitting this separation and contrast without apology; light and darkness, good and evil, of the world and of heaven, Holy and the profane, righteous and unrighteous, lawless and obedient.
+John said those who walk in a life of sin have neither seen Jesus nor know Him.
+John just keeps relentlessly hitting this separation and contrast without apology: light and darkness, good and evil, of the world and of heaven, Holy and the profane, righteous and unrighteous, lawless and obedient.
 If you are in Christ you are set apart as a citizen of heaven, driven by love, characterized by obedience, directed by doctrine.
-We walk in light.
+We walk in the light.
 We abide in Christ.
 We aren't driven or directed by lawlessness.

 John isn't showing this separation to say we are better than the unbeliever or that we've risen to some higher status.
 That was the game of some of the false teachers.
 John is simply stating the spiritual facts and he's doing so because the false teachers were creating a false assurance among some people.
 We know sin is a big deal in the eyes of God.
 Sin is putting our will in front of God's will; it's lawlessness and rebellion.
 It's saying, I don't like your way of doing things.
 God, I don't like your standard.
 I'll do it my way.